top of page

 Our Varieties include:

-Caddo, Elliot, Cape Fear, Kiowa, Creek, Pawnee, Oconee, Avalon, Ellis, Sumner, Zinner, and Lakota
+Caddo, Elliot, Cape Fear, Kiowa, Creek, Pawnee, Oconee, Avalon, Ellis, Sumner, Zinner, Desirable and Lakota

 PinClipart.com_shovel-digging-clip-art_2